xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 The platforms in the design have sophisticated and rich QoS feature sets that are widely deployed in large-scale, converged, multi-service provider networks.
 Even on the smallest platforms, QoS has many options and can be endlessly customized.
 Rural broadband networks, however, tend to be relatively simple and well-supplied with bandwidth.
 Therefore, the goal of this design is to get as much value as possible from the simplest deployment of QoS.
 Simple policies with basic marking and egress queuing are often sufficient and require less monitoring and maintenance than more complex policies.

 QoS policies applied to network interfaces act on the aggregate subscriber traffic on that interface.
-This, combined with OLT QoS capabilities, may be sufficient for simple deployments of sparsely populated areas, may be sufficient for some RBB providers.
+This, combined with OLT QoS capabilities, may be sufficient for simple deployments of sparsely populated areas.
 Other providers may need to leverage a BNG solution for finer-grained QoS policies.

 ## Use Cases